Introductory courses to HNCs, HNDs and Degrees

 There are four possible outcomes from your interview:

-If any spaces become available you may be contacted usually around about the course start date.
+If any spaces become available, you will be contacted nearer the course start date.

 They may be able to help you find another suitable course.